mjc-school/MJC-School/stage #3/module #4. REST Basics - Spring Web/lesson #1. REST Basics/content.md

 ## REST architectural constraints

+### 1. Client-Server
-1.**Client-Server:**<br> REST application should have a client-server architecture.
+REST application should have a client-server architecture.
 This constraint essentially means that client applications and server applications MUST be able to evolve separately without any dependency on each other.
 A client should know only resource URIs, and that’s all.
 A Client requests resources and is not concerned with data storage, which remains internal to each server, and server holds the resources and is not concerned with the user interface or user state.
 They can evolve independently.
 Client doesn’t need to know anything about business logic and server doesn’t need to know anything about frontend UI.

+### 2. Uniform Interface
-2.**Uniform Interface:**<br> It is a key constraint that differentiate between a REST API and Non-REST API.
+It is a key constraint that differentiate between a REST API and Non-REST API.
 It suggests that there should be an uniform way of interacting with a given server irrespective of device or type of application (website, mobile app).
 There are four guidelines principle of Uniform Interface are:
 - _**Resource-Based:**_ Individual resources are identified in requests.
 For example: API/users.<br>
 - _**Manipulation of Resources Through Representations:**_ Client has representation of resource and it contains enough information to modify or delete the resource on the server, provided it has permission to do so.
 Example: Usually user get a user id when user request for a list of users and then use that id to delete or modify that particular user.
 - _**Self-descriptive Messages:**_ Each message includes enough information to describe how to process the message so that server can easily analyses the request.
 - _**Hypermedia as the Engine of Application State (HATEOAS):**_ It need to include links for each response so that client can discover other resources easily.

+### 3. Stateless
-3.**Stateless:**<br> The restriction is called _**Statelessness**_ if the server does not store any data about the client session on the server-side.
+The restriction is called _**Statelessness**_ if the server does not store any data about the client session on the server-side.
 It means that the necessary data\state to handle the request is contained within the request itself and server would not store anything related to the client session.
 The server will not store anything about the latest HTTP request the client made.
 It will treat every request as new. _No client context shall be stored on the server between requests.
 No session, no history.
 The client is responsible for managing the state of the application._ In REST, the client must include all information for the server to fulfill the request whether as a part of query params, headers or URI.
 For making REST API stateless, Even authentication/authorization details of the client should not be stored on the server side.
 Provide authentication credentials with each request.
 Statelessness enables greater availability since the server does not have to maintain, update or communicate that client session state.
 There is a drawback when the client need to send too much data to the server so it reduces the scope of network optimization and requires more bandwidth.

+### 4. Cacheable
-4.**Cacheable:**<br> In order to provide a better performance, the applications are often made cacheable.
+In order to provide a better performance, the applications are often made cacheable.
 Every response should include whether the response is cacheable or not and for how much duration responses can be cached at the client side.
 Client will return the data from its cache for any subsequent request and there would be no need to send the request again to the server.
 A well-managed caching partially or completely eliminates some client–server interactions, further improving availability and performance.
 But sometime there are chances that user may receive stale data To prevent it, the cached data needs to be updated each time the data is getting updated server side.

+### 5. Layered System
-5.**Layered System:**<br> This constraint tells that the architecture of the application can be layered, without letting the client know about it.
+This constraint tells that the architecture of the application can be layered, without letting the client know about it.
 An application architecture needs to be composed of multiple layers.
 Each layer doesn’t know any thing about any layer other than that of immediate layer and there can be lot of intermediate servers(layers) between client and the end server.
 Intermediary servers may improve system availability by enabling load-balancing and by providing shared caches.

+### 6. Code on demand (optional)
-6.**Code on demand (optional):**<br> It is an optional feature.
+It is an optional feature.
 According to this, servers can also provide executable code to the client.
 The examples of code on demand may include a UI widget rendering code or client-side scripts such as JavaScript/Python.

 ## Basic principals of designing REST APIs

-### Use nouns to represent resources
+### 1. Use nouns to represent resources
 RESTful URI should refer to a resource that is a thing (noun) instead of referring to an action (verb) because nouns have properties that verbs do not have – similarly, resources have attributes.
 Some examples of a resource are:
 - Users of the system
 - User Accounts